brookericson/testRepo/README.md

 Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.
 You can [push your change back to Bitbucket with SourceTree](https://confluence.atlassian.com/x/iqyBMg), or you can [add, commit,](https://confluence.atlassian.com/x/8QhODQ) and [push from the command line](https://confluence.atlassian.com/x/NQ0zDQ).

 ## This is a test to see how PR's work
+hghj ghghj gjhg jh gj gjgkg

 adding more changes lalalalala

-Testing again gj gkj kj gkg khgh ghk gh gk j gh k gkjhg
+Testing again gj gkj kj gkg khgh ghk gh gk j gh k gkjh